tucfa/hyde/_posts/2015-11-25-bog-meetings.md

 except for improper conduct as determined by the board of governors."

-The Board Chair does have the right to declare "part of the meeting" confidential, and the agenda for tomorrow's meeting states that committee reports from 5:00 PM are to be *in camera*.
+The Board Chair does have the right to declare "part of the meeting" confidential, and the agenda for today's meeting states that committee reports from 5:00 PM are to be *in camera*.
 However, hospitality is available from 3:30 PM, so there is a window of opportunity become familiar with Tyndale's current Board members, and to